dustinpfister/blog_posts/_posts/threejs-line.md

 ### 1.1 - Version Numbers matter

 As I say in every three.js post of mine, three.js is a project where the version number matters big time.
-In this post I am using [three.js 0.91.0](https://github.com/mrdoob/three.js/tree/r91) \( or just r91 for short \)
+When I first wrote this post I was using [three.js 0.91.0](https://github.com/mrdoob/three.js/tree/r91) \( or just r91 for short \), and the last time I edited the post I was using three.s r127.
+Sense then many code breaking changes have happened in three.js with all sorts of things, and when it comes to lines the geometry now has to be an Instance of Buffer Geometry.

 ### 1.2 -  A word On Materials when working with lines.